 Oklahoma endures the most tornadoes of any state, but it's got close company in Texas and Kansas.
 While Tornado Alley has no official boundaries, it essentially stretches from the Appalachians to the Rockies, with a core of high activity running from South Dakota to central Texas.
 "Dixie Alley" is another U.S. region frequented by funnel clouds, hugging the Gulf Coast and also powered by its outflow of warm, moist air.
 Florida is the most tornado-prone state outside Tornado Alley thanks to its almost daily summer thunderstorms.

-Although there's no true tornado season, funnels usually starting flying in late February or March, pick up steam in April and hit their peak in May.
+Although there's no true tornado season, funnels usually start flying in late February or March, pick up steam in April and hitting their peak in May.
 Destructive tornadoes remain common through June and July, and some parts of the country even experience a second mini-season in fall, usually in September.

-Since tornadoes run on warm surface air, they usually occur in the afternoon or at night, after several hours of sun exposure has heated up the air enough to become unstable and ready to rise.
-The most common hour for tornadoes is 5 p.m., followed by 6 and 7 p.m.; they develop least often between 3 and 9 a.m.
+Since tornadoes run on warm air, they usually occur in the afternoon or at night, after hours of sun exposure has heated up the air enough to become unstable and ready to rise.
+The most common hour for tornadoes is 5 p.m., followed by 6 and 7 p.m.; they form least often between 3 and 9 a.m.

 How to survive a tornado

 Extreme wind speeds and suction make tornadoes the deadly threats they are, but the main risks to people are almost always flying debris and falling buildings.
-Tornadoes can turn anything into a missile, often penetrating buildings' walls as they toss around various projectiles (see photo), and their ability to flatten a city in minutes is well-known.
+Tornadoes can turn anything into a missile, often penetrating buildings' walls as they toss around various projectiles, and their ability to flatten a city in minutes is well-known.
 If a tornado warning is issued — meaning a funnel cloud has been spotted nearby — take shelter immediately.
-(For more safety tips, see the Center for Disease Control and Prevention's advice on preparing for a tornado.)
+(For more safety tips, see the Centers for Disease Control and Prevention's advice on preparing for a tornado.)